-Barbary said she would like to keep some of the things, such as a musical-box, a yellow scarf decorated with black kittens, a paint-box, a canary with a whistle, a cushion with a handle, and a small alarm clock.
-152
+Barbary said she would like to keep some of the things, such as a musicalbox, a yellow scarf decorated with black kittens, a paint-box, a canary with a whistle, a cushion with a handle, and a small alarm clock.152

-Suddenly burdened by possessions which might be lost or stolen, she calls on the 'sly secrecy of the maquis' and hides them among the ruins; and Macaulay pauses at this crucial turning point for an extended meditation on the commercial history of the streets through which Barbary travels with her stolen goods, reflecting that they
+Suddenly burdened by possessions which might be lost or stolen, she calls on the 'sly secrecy of the maquis' and hides them among the ruins;153 and Macaulay pauses at this crucial turning point for an extended meditation on the commercial history of the streets through which Barbary travels with her stolen goods, reflecting that they had recently been 'stately with ingenious men who had manufactured hats, mats, ties, underwear, accounting books, typewriters, fancy goods, gloves and buttons';154 these merchants have been 'blown sky high' and in their place 'the new traders, the pirates, the racketeers, the black marketeers, the robber bands, roam and lurk.'155 It quickly transpires that Barbary's wartime cunning will be no match for the blunt bullying tactics of the spiv Horace, who has followed her to her hiding place and effortlessly relieves her of her spoils.

-Macaulay, The World My Wilderness, pp. 178-79.
+151 Macaulay, The World My Wilderness, pp. 178-79.